Nat-Lab/libbgp/examples/README.md

 $ c++ peer-and-print.cc -lbgp -lpthread -o peer-and-print
 ```

-Then you can run the example with `./peer-and-print`. (you may need root for this specific example since example open a TCP socket listening on a well-known port)
+Then you can run the example with `./peer-and-print`. (you may need root for this specific example since this example open a TCP socket listening on a well-known port)

 The following examples are avaliable: